 - 1/4 teaspoon cayenne pepper

-- Rinse beans in a colander and transfer to a bowl.
-Cover with cold water and soak for at least 4 hours, preferably over night.
+- Rinse beans in a colander and transfer to prepared brine.
+Soak beans for at least eight and up to 24 hours.

 - Drain and rinse beans and transfer to a large saucepan.
-Cover with about 5 centimetres of cold water seasoned with 2 tablespoons of salt.
-Bring to a simmer and cook until beans are tender, about 1.5-2 hours, skimming off any impurities as needed.
+Cover with about 5 centimetres of cold water seasoned with 1-2 teaspoons of salt.
+Bring to a simmer and cook until beans are tender, about 1-1.5 hours.

-- Drain beans, reserving about 500 millilitres of poaching liquid.
+- Drain beans, reserving about 500 millilitres of cooking liquid.
 Transfer to a bowl and set aside.

-- In a separate bowl, combine walnuts, garlic, fenugreek, coriander, kondari (or thyme), cayenne pepper and 2/3 of the cilantro and mix until the walnuts are moist.
+- In a separate bowl, combine walnuts, garlic, fenugreek, coriander, savory, cayenne pepper and 2/3 of the cilantro and mix until the walnuts are moist.

 - Heat 1 tablespoon of vegetable oil in a heavy saucepan over medium-low heat until shimmering, add onions and saute until translucent but not browned, about 5 minutes.
 Add walnut mixture and cook, stirring constantly, until fragrant, about 1 minute.
-Add tkemali (or lemon juice), stir to combine.
+Add tkemali or pomegranate juice (or lemon juice), stir to combine.

 And that’s it!
 This lobio recipe uses a number of traditional Georgian flavours and introduces some important parts of the country’s cuisine — namely, the use of ground walnuts for flavouring and as a thickening agent.
 Lobio is best served hot, immediately, however, it is also delicious as leftovers.